What are the differences between an Instagram business account and a personal one?

 With a business account, you can access Instagram analytics and run ads to help you grow.

-In this article, I will show you the differences between an Instagram business account and a personal account in 2018.
+In this article, I'm going to show you the differences between an Instagram business account and a personal account in 2019.

 An Instagram business account it’s just like any other account, but you can access the insights and run ads.